acend/quarkus-techlab/content/en/docs/03.0/32_testing.md

 ### {{% param sectionnumber %}}.3.1: TestHTTPResource

-You can the use the `TestHTTPEndpoint` annotation to specify the endpoint path, and the path will be extracted from the provided endpoint.
+You can use the `TestHTTPEndpoint` annotation to specify the endpoint path, and the path will be extracted from the provided endpoint.
 If you also specify a value for the `TestHTTPResource` endpoint it will be appended to the end of the endpoint path.

 Let's take a look at an example for our `data-producer` project: